spring-attic/spring-flex/readme.txt

 -------------------------

-Spring Flex snapshot builds are available from http://repo.spring.io/libs-snapshot/ SPring Flex release candidates are avaialble from http://repo.spring.io/libs-milestone/ Spring Flex release builds are available from Maven Central.
+Spring Flex snapshot builds are available from http://repo.spring.io/libs-snapshot/ SPring Flex release candidates are available from http://repo.spring.io/libs-milestone/ Spring Flex release builds are available from Maven Central.

 They are using the org.springframework.flex groupId.